andrewt3000/MachineLearning/README.md

 Tanh activation function outputs value between -1 and 1.

 ReLu activation is typically the activation function used in state of the art convolutioanal neural nets for image classification.

+Softmax can be used as the output's activation function.
+Useful for modeling probability distributions.
+Output value is range [0, 1].
+The sum of outputs is 1.
+Sums over all the output neurons in the denominator.
+Use with cross entropy cost function.

 ###Training a network
 Training data - input and labeled output used as examples.
 Data is typically split into training data, cross validation data and test data.